 Skip to content

-Integrating the Agent Class with Memory Systems in the Swarms Memory Framework
+Integrating the Agent Class with Memory Systems/RAG in the Swarms Memory Framework

 In this guide, we will cover how to integrate various memory systems from the Swarms Memory framework into an agent class.
 The Swarms Memory framework allows for the integration of different database-backed memory systems, enabling agents to retain and query long-term knowledge effectively.
 We'll walk through examples of integrating with Pinecone, ChromaDB, and Faiss, showcasing how to configure custom functions and embed memory functionality into an agent class.